Are you considering making a move from Raiser’s Edge to Salesforce?

 - Deduplication: Use the native Duplicate Stakeholder Management Tool in the database view in Raiser’s Edge to deal with all your duplicates before you move your data.

 - Address normalization: Use Address Finder in Raiser’s Edge to update inaccurate or out-of-date addresses.

 - Investigate apps and utilities available to help with mass updates and deletions.

 Your data is clean and shiny.
 Let’s keep it that way!
 Here are some tips and tricks for maintaining your data with limited resources.

 - Make sure each field has one and only one purpose.
 Use the help bubbles when configuring fields so everyone can easily see the purpose of each field.

 - Right size and review your attributes.
-Only use those that you can reliably support and that you trust enough actually to use for reporting.
+Only use those that you can reliably support and that you trust enough to use for reporting.

 - Remove fields that are not regularly used.
 The free Field Trip tool and the Salesforce Optimizer Report can help you recognize unused fields.

-- Make sure everyone knows how to check to see if contact or account already exists.
+- Make sure everyone knows how to check to see if a contact or account already exists.
 Make this second nature for your staff.

 - Set up duplicate rules in Salesforce that will easily help your staff recognize potential duplicates.